circleci/circleci-docs/jekyll/_cci2/help-and-support.md

 ## Premium Support

 If you know you're going to need a rapid response to problems, then check out our [Premium Support](https://circleci.com/support/premium-support/).
 You can skip the line for support requests, get critical issues escalated, and access early features of CircleCI.

-It's expensive, but hey: so is a breaking build, right?